LucaCogo/lucacogo.github.io/_pages/about.md

 subtitle:

 profile:
-  align: left
+  align: center
   image: profile_square.png
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >